Strong relative Novikov conjecture for coarsely embeddable groups: Introduction

 The paper is organized as follows.
-In Section 2, we review some basic knowledge of $KK$-theory and asymptotic morphisms, and give the strategy for the proof of Theorem \ref{main-theorem}.
-In section 3 and 4, we construct the relative $\gamma$-reduced $C^*$-algebras and the relative $\gamma$-reduced Baum-Connes assembly map.
-In section 5, we construct the relative Bott map and finish the proof of the main result.
+In Section \ref{sec:pre}, we review some basics of $KK$-theory, $E$-theory, and their connections.
+In section \ref{sec:gamma-groupalgebra}, we introduce the notion of relative $\gamma$-reduced $C^*$-algebras.
+In Section \ref{sec:relativetheory}, we introduce the corresponding version of relative $K$-homology, and verify it coincides with the standard relative $K$-homology.
+We then introduce the corresponding relative Baum-Connes assembly map for the relative $\gamma$-reduced $C^*$-algebras.
+In section \ref{sec:relativeBott}, we construct a relative Bott map in the context of relative $\gamma$-reduced $C^*$-algebras.
+In Section \ref{sec:main}, we prove the main theorems of the paper.